ChetanAnjana/allbs-database_project/README.md

 # allbs-database_project
-This is a e-commerce website that we are creating for our e-commerce website
+This is a e-commerce website that we are creating for our database project